calaldees/cicd_workshop/README.md

 CI/CD Workshop
 ==============

-A one off workshop introducing learners to CICD concepts
+* A one off workshop introducing learners to CICD concepts
+* Get ready to take notes (seriously ...)

 Objectives
 ----------

-(not sure they work)
+* (not sure they work)
-Reverse Objectives - Tell me at the end what you got
+* Reverse Objectives - Tell me at the end what you got

 Overview